 170-20 39th Avenue between 170th and 171st Streets

 Part of Big Apple Archery, the Junior Olympic Archery Development Program accepts children ages 8 to 18 with a serious interest in learning the sport on a competitive level.
-If you want to try it on your own, the fee is $20 per person per hour including equipment rental, and your fist visit includes a free lesson (actually, considering that you've just been handed a potentially deadly weapon, it's kind of insisted upon).
+If you want to try it on your own, their is a fee per hour including equipment rental, and your fist visit includes a free lesson (actually, considering that you've just been handed a potentially deadly weapon, it's kind of insisted upon).
 Afterward, archers of all ages are welcome to continue honing and testing their skills during weekday practice hours and at the open Target Tournaments every Sunday and Thursday.

 Pro Line Archery Lanes – Ozone Park